 Work placement year involving a research project in industry or a research establishment.

 The placement year is taken during the fourth year of the 5-year degree programme and lasts between 10-12 months.

 Normally grade C3 or above in Inorganic Chemistry 3, Organic Chemistry 3, Physical Chemistry 3 and Frontiers of Chemistry 3M

-Oral presentation (23.5%) and project report & distance learning (76.5%).
+Oral presentation (13%) and project report (40%, marked by both the Glasgow academic supervisor and a second Glasgow academic), distance learning (18%) and assessment of practical skills (29%).
 Assessment of the placement year contributes 20% towards final degree.

 Main Assessment In: April/May

 Are reassessment opportunities available for all summative assessments?
 Not applicable

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 The placement year aims are to provide students with: Enhanced training in practical chemistry skills; Experience of alternative professional environments; Opportunities for enhancing communication skills; Opportunities for demonstrating initiative in a practical environment; First-hand experience of scientific research.